SMAC-Group/ptds2018_website/content/tutorials/style.md

     raise_to_power(power = 2.7, x)
     ```

-* The `...` argument shold either be in the beginning, or in the end.
+* The `...` argument should either be in the beginning, or in the end.

     ```{toml}
     # Good